lastzero/test-tools/CONTRIBUTING.md

 to report clearly identified bugs and impediments to us.
 If you're not sure, start by asking [via email](mailto:michael@liquidbytes.net).
-When reporting an issue, please provide the version in use and information about your environment like PHP version, operating system, and installed memory.
+When reporting an issue, please provide the version in use and information about your environment like PHP version and operating system.

 ## Donations